dainyl/fabric-client-wrapper/DOCUMENTATION.md

 **Parameters**

 -   `channel` **Channel** The channel object to use
--   `chaincodeId` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The id of the channel
+-   `queryChaincodeRequest` **QueryChaincodeRequest** The arguments for the transaction proposal request
--   `target` **Peer** The peer to use for the transaction proposal, falls back to the first peer in the channel if unspecified
+    -   `queryChaincodeRequest.chaincodeId` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The id of the channel
--   `opts` **TransactionProposalOpts** The options for the transaction proposal
+    -   `queryChaincodeRequest.target` **Peer?** The peers to use for the transaction proposal, falls back to the peers in the channel if unspecified
-    -   `opts.fcn` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** The function to be called on the chaincode, defaults to 'invoke'
+    -   `queryChaincodeRequest.fcn` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** The function to be called on the chaincode, defaults to 'invoke'
-    -   `opts.args` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)>?** The arguments to suppied to the chaincode function
+    -   `queryChaincodeRequest.args` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)>?** The arguments to suppied to the chaincode function
-    -   `opts.transientMap` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** Map that can be used by the chaincode during intialization, but not saved in the ledger.
+    -   `queryChaincodeRequest.transientMap` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** Map that can be used by the chaincode during intialization, but not saved in the ledger.
 Data such as cryptographic information for encryption can be passed to the chaincode using this technique

 Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;{data: {status: [number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), message: [string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), payload: [Buffer](https://nodejs.org/api/buffer.html)}}>** A formatted proposal response from a single peer